Cruise Activity Guide / Amber Cove and Puerto Plata

 Secondary targets: fun things to do near Amber Cove, things to do from Amber Cove, Puerto Plata fun from Amber Cove, and Amber Cove cruise activities.

-Internal-linking job: connect port fun, city highlights, excursions, beaches, and food pages into one activity-intent hub.
+Internal-linking job: connect port fun, city routes, excursions, beaches, lunch pages, dinner pages, and the wider cruise-port system into one activity-intent hub.

 Trust rule: fun should match the route, not overload it.